barbmariana/mensagemOculta/README.md

-# Mensagem Oculta - Secret Message 💻
+#Secret Message 💻
+Hi.
+Welcome to my repository.
-Encoder calculator - Caesar's cipher and Base64.
-This was the second individual project for Resilia Full Stack web developer bootcamp.
+Here you can find a encoder calculator - Caesar's cipher and Base64.

 ## Project Goal 📍
 For this project, we had to build an encoder calculator using JavaScript.